 CALLEY ANDERSON is an up-and-coming playwright from Memphis, Tennessee.
 Her ten-minute plays have received five festival productions to date (Emerald Theatre Company, TN 2016; Pride Theater at Chandler, VT 2017; Stable Cable Lab Co., NY 2017; InVersion Theatre, NY 2018; Fade to Black Fest, TX 2018).
 Anderson is a graduate of Davidson College, where she received her BA in English with a Concentration in Film and Media Studies and currently attends The New School - School of Drama.
-Anderson is a current member of the Dramatists Guild and is one of thirteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators.
+She is a member of the Dramatists Guild and was a finalist for the 2017-2018 Many Voices Fellowship.
+She is also one of thirteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators.

 ONE ACT | ADAPTATION

 Six actors and one narrator take us through a meta-theatrical journey that asks an essential question of August Strindberg's classic: who is Miss Julie?
 Set in multiple time periods and locations in the United States, The Julies is an attempt to push adaptation further and create more space for questions than interpretations or answers.

 Lillian is the newest resident to Pit-A-Hell, U.S.A.
 The residents attempt to show her that "Hell is normal," but she struggles to adjust after realizing that disenfranchisement and lynching are part of "normal".
 Plus, there's a Ring Leader who is keen on keeping everyone in line and under control.
 Hell is Normal journeys along with Lillian as she tests the limits of this strange world, making friends and enemies alike.

 Does a spark always start a fire, or can it die out?